billsix/programmingFromTheGroundUp/docs/source/gdpapp.rst

 make will be assigned a number prefixed with a dollar sign.
 Now, if you look back into the code, you will find that 3 is the first number in the list of numbers to search through.
-If you step through the loop a few more times, you will find that in every loop iteration %eax; has the number 3.
-This is not what should be happening. %eax; should go to the next value in the list in every iteration.
+If you step through the loop a few more times, you will find that in every loop iteration %eax has the number 3.
+This is not what should be happening. %eax should go to the next value in the list in every iteration.

-Okay, now we know that %eax; is being loaded with the same value over and over again.
-Let's search to see where %eax; is being loaded from.
+Okay, now we know that %eax is being loaded with the same value over and over again.
+Let's search to see where %eax is being loaded from.
 The line of code is this:

 ::